 Since culture can be specific to departments, locations, tenure, and more, TINYpulse Engage gives you the ability to create segments and filters within your account to see pulse specific groups of employees and slice and dice results accordingly.

 Segments vs. Filters

 For example, if you have multiple locations, you can group all the employees in New York, Shanghai, and London into separate segments.
 Then you can easily see your overall happiness results filtered by office location.
-Of course, you can segment your workforce in any way that you'd like, but whatever you decide, it will help to pinpoint specific areas of your company that are high-performing, exhibit opportunities for improvement, or have specific needs.
+Of course, you can segment your workforce in any way that you would like, but whatever you decide, it will help to pinpoint specific areas of your company that are high-performing, exhibit opportunities for improvement, or have specific needs.

 Lastly, employees can only belong to one segment.
 Want to break down employees by additional characteristics?
 Keep reading because filters are for you.

 Filters let administrators further categorize employees.
 Filters are limitless and employees can belong to more than one.
 Some examples of filters you can create include high performers, low performers, gender, tenure with the company, role, etc. Create filters according to the characteristics and categorizations that are most important to you.
 Want to view the overall happiness scores of your highest-performing employees?
 How about viewing quantitative data by female responders in your office?
-Just create a filter and you're good to go!
+Just create a filter and you are good to go!

 Create and assign employees to segments